Projected Lineup: Wild at Kings | Minnesota Wild

-LOS ANGELES, Calif. -- The Wild is back tonight for more West Coast hockey, heading across Los Angeles to Crypto.com Arena to face off against the Kings.
+LOS ANGELES, Calif. -- The Wild hits the ice again tonight against the Kings, as Minnesota seeks redemption after Saturday night's shootout loss.
 The following lineup is a projection and is subject to change:

 Projected Lineup: Wild at Kings